Everything we know about the Sex and the City revival And Just Like That

-And just like that more Sex and the City is on the way!
+And just like that, more Sex and the City is on the way.

-When does the show premiere and how can I watch?
+When does the Sex and the City revival premiere and how can I watch?

 What is And Just Like That about?

-COVID-19 will "obviously be part of the storyline, because that's the city [these characters] live in," Parker told Vanity Fair.
+Parker recently gave insight into what life will be like for the trio when they return, confirming they'll be addressing the coronavirus pandemic.
+COVID-19 will "obviously be part of the story line, because that's the city [these characters] live in," Parker told Vanity Fair.
 "And how has that changed relationships once friends disappear?
 I have great faith that the writers are going to examine it all."

 She added, "I think that Cynthia, Kristin, and I are all excited about the time that has passed.
 You know, who are they in this world now?
 Have they adapted?
 What part have they played?
 Where have they fallen short as women, as friends, and how are they finding their way?
 Did they move with momentum?
 Are they like some people who are confused, threatened, nervous [by what's happening in the world]?
 I'm so curious and excited to see how the writers imagine these women today."

 What happened to Samantha?

 When HBO Max announced the Sex and the City revival, one name from the original fab four was missing: Kim Cattrall.
 This was no surprise to fans who have heard Cattrall explain multiple times her lack of interest in reprising the role of Samantha Jones.

 Candace Bushnell, the author of the book Sex and the City, which inspired the Darren Star created-series, told Page Six that the writers of And Just Like That have plenty of ideas to explore sexuality through various characters.